bth-dipt-teaching/PA1482-Applied-OO-Design/README.md

    - [Tornsvala](https://codeberg.org/mickesv/Tornsvala) REPL and GUI that may be used together with the students' implementations.

 ## Written Exam
-   - TODO Previous Exams
+   - TODO Previous Exams (none available yet)

 ## Operational Data
-   - TODO Course Evaluations
+   - TODO Course Evaluations (none available yet)